 Fig. 5 and Fig. 6 present the changes of dynamic characteristics in RC pier.
-In Fig. 5, the horizontal axis is seismic excitation intensity and the vertical axis is the natural frequency.
-Result from Fig. 5 shows that the growth of damage (increase of excitation intensity) leads to the decrease of the natural frequency due to the stiffness loss.
-In Fig. 6, the seismic excitation is plotted in the horizontal axis, and the damping ratio in the vertical axis.
-Result from Fig. 6 shows that the growth of damage leads to the increase of the damping ratio due to the occurrence of the frictional damping between concrete and rebars.
+In Fig. 5, the horizontal axis is seismic excitation intensity and the vertical axis is natural frequency.
+Result from Fig. 5 shows that the growth of damage (increase of excitation intensity) leads to the decrease of natural frequency due to the stiffness loss.
+In Fig. 6, the seismic excitation is plotted in horizontal axis, and the damping ratio in vertical axis.
+Result from Fig. 6 shows that the growth of damage leads to the increase of damping ratio due to the occurrence of frictional damping between concrete and rebars.
 Thus, the changes of dynamic characteristics can be confirmed even in the case of an unopened crack.

-Moreover, when comparing the percentage changes of the natural frequency to the percentage changes of the damping ratio, similar to beam case, the changes of the natural frequency of the final stage to the undamaged pier are small, approximately 53-59%.
-On the other hand, the ratio in pier model
+Moreover, when comparing the percentage changes of natural frequency to the percentage changes of damping ratio, similar to beam case, the changes of natural frequency of final stage to the undamaged pier are small, approximately 53-59%.
+On the other hand, the changes in damping ratio are relatively large, that is 280-327%.